Skip to content

 • semantic

-Semantic search is an optional mxr-platform feature layered on top of the core mail runtime.
+Semantic search is an mxr-platform feature layered on top of the core mail runtime.
+The default config enables semantic work opportunistically, but lexical remains the default search mode and the immediate correctness path.

 • mail still works without it